sendgrid/docs/source/User_Guide/Marketing_Campaigns/design_editor.md

   </tr>
   <tr>
     <td>Social</td>
     <td>Icons that allow for social media integration within your campaigns.The module offers five different social media icon options (Facebook, Twitter, Instagram, Google+, and Pinterest) all of which can be toggled on or off as well as fully customized to match individual branding and design standards.
-The module displays when an icon link has been updated to point to a social media destination, providing a visual indicator that links have been properly configured.Once you have selected your desired icons, you can adjust the size, color, and border radius of the icons to match a template or campaign theme.You must specify the URL for each icon.
+The module displays when an icon link has been updated to point to a social media destination, providing a visual indicator that links have been properly configured.
+Once you have selected your desired icons, you can adjust the size, color, and border radius of the icons to match a template or campaign theme.
+You must specify the URL for each icon.
 Any icons without a URL in the link field will not appear in the campaign preview, or your delivered campaign.</td>
     <td>URL, size, border radius, and icon ( Facebook, Twitter, Instagram, Google+, and Pinterest).</td>
   </tr>
 </table>